ChrisPMohr/TronMath/README.md

 We repeat these trials many times in order to improve the accuracy of the estimates.

+For the data currently in the spreadsheet, opening hands were simulated with 100 million trials, and draws within a hand were simulated with 10 million trials.

 #### Chance to Draw a Hand
 The events of drawing each of the hands are not mutually exclusive, so we will use a simulation.
 The order of preference for the hands is by chance to have turn 3 tron (described further below).